thysultan/Ally/README.md

 }
 ```

-Would print 1, where the name we give `a` to the value `1` when we pass it to the functor is available from within it.
+Would print 1, where the name we give `a` to the value `1` when we pass it to the function is available from within it.
 This is identical to what `iterator.forEach` would do.

 ## Types